Differences between classic apps and Slack apps

 One effect worth noting: chat.postMessage and other chat.* methods no longer mess around with the as_user parameter.
 You're granted a single chat:write scope (no :user or :bot is appended).
 If you call the chat.postMessage method with your bot token, you post as the bot.
 If you've obtained a user token through the new install flow, and you call the method with your user token, you post as the user.

 New bot user API access tokens may not access RTM.
 For most apps, the Events API lets your app listen to Slack goings-on in a more structured, safe way.
-If you require access to RTM (say, because you're building your app behind a corporate firewall), continue to use a classic Slack app bot token to call rtm.connect.
+If you require access to RTM (say, because you're building your app behind a corporate firewall), continue to use a classic app bot token to call rtm.connect.

 Receiving events